rdamarapati/pushpop/README.md

 By pairing Pingpong with Pushpop, you can get custom alerts and reports about the web performance and availability you're attempting to observe.

-Here's a `Pushfile` recipe that sends an SMS if any check had errors in the last minute.
+Here's a job that sends an SMS if any check had errors in the last minute.

 ``` ruby
 job do